nodejs/node-addon-examples/website/docs/special-topics/context-awareness.md

 ## Cleanup hooks

-> Note that the feature described here is currently available in N-API version 3 and later.
+> Note that the feature described here is currently available in Node-API version 3 and later.

 Your native add-on can receive one or more notifications from the Node.js runtime engine when the context in which your native-add-on has been running is being destroyed.
 This gives your native add-on the opportunity to release any allocated memory before the context is destroyed by the Node.js runtime engine.